bvz2000/use/README.md

 ---
 # A note about security:

 Some very minor steps have been taken to provide a modest amount of security.
 The use.py application itself will refuse to run if it is not owned by root and not only writable by root (to prevent tampering with the source code).
-It will also only run executables (in the use-scripts and unuse-scripts sections) if they are owned by root and only writable by root.
-This prevents someone from surreptitiously changing the contents of a script being called by the use system and tricking the user into running malicious code.
-Similarly, use package files will only be processed if they have the same limitations (owned by root and only writable by root) to prevent someone from injecting another command into the use system without the end user being aware of it.
+Use package files themselves will only be processed if they have the same limitations (owned by root and only writable by root) to prevent someone from injecting another command into the use system without the end user being aware of it.

-That said, Any commands listed in the use-cmds and unuse-cmds section are not validated in the same way.
+Any commands listed in the use-shell-cmds and unuse-shell-cmds section, however, are not validated in the same way.
 Normally these sections should be used to run fairly innocent commands (like setting a python virtual environment).
 But note that even these seemingly innocuous commands could be hijacked and provide an avenue for malicious behavior.
 So calibrate your risk aversion accordingly.

 These security precautions are generally used to prevent casual tampering with the use system, and are probably best to leave in place.
 They are NOT exhaustive security measures meant to prevent any and all exploits of the use system.

+It is not advisable to ever run a use command as root (or via sudo).
+Use commands, by default, have the ability to run arbitrary shell commands.
+If someone managed to hijack the use system, and you ran a use command as root, you are effectively running arbitrary commands as root (of course this applies to any script on your system that you run as root...).
+If this ability to run arbitrary commands seems too much of a security hole, there is a setting within the code named "ALLOW_ARBITRARY_COMMANDS" that can be set to **False** which will prevent the system from running any commands.
+If you set this flag to false, the use system will only be able to set environmental variables and aliases.
+But even this mechanism could be an avenue for a security threat.

-But to be frank, if someone has gained access to your system and modified it such that the use system is now a vector for malware, you have much bigger issues to deal with.
+That said, let's be frank for a moment.
+If someone has gained access to your system and modified it such that the use system is now a vector for malware, you have much bigger issues to deal with.
 There is little that the use system can do that someone who already has access to your system could not do manually.
+And if they can modify the use system such that it threatens your system, they will certainly be modifying other tools that have an even bigger impact.

-Along these lines, if these security settings are too restrictive, the source code contains several constants at the top of the code that enables and disables these security features.
+Alternatively, if these security settings are too restrictive, the source code contains several constants at the top of the code (in addition to ALLOW_ARBITRARY_COMMANDS) that enables and disables these security features.
 You may set them to True or False to control how permission validations are performed.

 ---